 - Low Enthalpy Systems: applications of heat pumps, hot dry rock technology

 - Geosciences: application of geophysics, geochemistry, thermodynamics and fluid mechanics.

 Papers accepted for presentation and/or publication are produced on a standard template that we supply.
 The papers will be available as a Proceedings CD at the Workshop and subsequently published in the online collection.
-To submit an abstract for consideration, please click on the "Registration" link in the left side-bar.
-If accepted, a full paper must be submitted by the due date (described in teh Author Instructions).
+To submit an abstract for consideration, please CLICK HERE to Register.
+If accepted, a full paper must be submitted by the due date (described in the Author Instructions).

 We invite companies and sponsors to offer financial support for the workshop.
 Contributions from sponsors allow us to keep the registration fee modest; we charge about the same or less than most geothermal conferences, and also include lunches, a reception and a dinner.
 This permits more people to attend, especially students and international participants.
 Sponsors will receive acknowledgement in the opening sessions, workshop literature and the proceedings.
 "Named" events, e.g. lunches or the reception, are also possible.
 Please contact Prof. Roland Horne for more information about becoming a sponsor.